fibric/polis-nova-theme/README.md

 ![Custom Task clean][custom_task_clean]

-To enable the theme while modifying it, you must run the `Polis Theme` custom task `Build` target.
-Nova reads the `Polis.css` from the 'Themes' folder.
+To enable the theme while modifying it, you must run the `Polis Theme` custom task `Build` target followed by the 'Run' target.
+Nova reads the `Polis.css` from the 'Themes' folder inside of the `Polis.novaextension` folder.

 [polis_javascript]:
 https://gitlab.com/fibric/polis-nova-theme/-/raw/main/Images/extension/polis-javascript.png